Cephonodes hylas

-Cephonodes hylas, the coffee bee hawkmoth, pellucid hawk moth or coffee clearwing, is a moth of the family Sphingidae.
+Cephonodes hylas, or the coffee bee hawkmoth, pellucid hawk moth or coffee clearwing, is a moth of the family Sphingidae.
 The species was first described by Carl Linnaeus in 1771.
 A widely distributed moth, it is found in the Near East, Middle East, Africa, India, Sri Lanka, Japan, Southeast Asia and Australia.

 Description

-It has transparent wings and a stout body like a bumble bee.
-Its wingspan of 45–73 mm.
+It has transparent wings and a stout body like a bumblebee.
+Its wingspan ranges between 45 and 73 mm.
 Its marginal borders are very narrow and black.
 The abdomen varies in colour from yellow to green.
-Nominate subspecies has bright reddish 3rd and 4th abdominal segments.
-Larva has two colour forms, green and blackish.
-In greenish form, the body is greenish with a white-bordered blue dorsal line and a whitish sub-dorsal line ending in a yellow streak at the base of the horn.
+Nominate subspecies have bright reddish 3rd and 4th abdominal segments.
+The larva have two color forms, green and dark.
+In the green-colored form, the body is greenish with a white-bordered blue dorsal line and a whitish sub-dorsal line ending in a yellow streak at the base of the horn.
 The head and spiracles are blue.
-In the dark-coloured form, the head is brown or pale orange and the rest of the body is smoky black.
+In the dark-colored form, the head is brown or pale orange and the rest of the body is smoky black.
 The pupa is dark brown.

 Pellucid hawk moth with clear wings, hovering and sucking nectar from flowers using proboscis, Hyderabad, India.